s3tester/s3tester/README.md

-# About
+# COSBench2 - A highly performant Cloud Object Storage Benchmark Tool

-s3tester is a lightweight S3 API performance test command-line utility.
+COSBench2 is a lightweight S3 API performance test command-line utility.
+Focussed on high performance.
+This tool is in active development - please submit feature requests in the issues page

 ## s3tester latest version